-The field and the table: Rosalind Krauss's 'expanded field' and the Anarchitecture group in New York.
-Although it has become somewhat synonymous with the work of Gordon Matta-Clark, it had a broad membership of equally significant artists, including Laurie Anderson, Tina Girouard, "Tina Girouard recalled how Carol Goodden, Suzanne Harris, Jene Highstein, Bernard Kirschenbaun, Richard Landry and Richard Nonas among others.
-Philip Ursprung's recent catalogue essay sets out some of the complexities that accompany any attempt to understand the group's internal dynamic, and the problematic conflation of its collective activities to the work, or at least to the ideas, of Matta-Clark.2 While mindful of Ursprung's various qualifications - and despite Mark Wigley's wry observation to the effect that with increasing qualifications - and despite Mark Wigley's wry observation to the effect that with increasing Anarchitectural evidence comes greater difficulty in understanding the group's interrelationships3 - it is seemingly a relatively straightforward art-historical task to situate Anarchitecture within the New York arts scene of the 1970s, particularly within the artistic community of \$50H0, or more particularly still within the developments that took place in Greene Street or in the collective Food restaurant.4 It is also relatively straightforward to demonstrate architecture's thoroughgoing role in the group's interests, working processes and collective output.
-Tina Girouard recalled how:
+The field and the table: Rosalind Krauss's 'expanded field' and the Anarchitecture group

+The Anarchitecture group emerged in the early 1970s in New York.
+Although it has become somewhat synonymous with the work of Gordon Matta-Clark, it had a broad membership of equally significant artists, including Laurie Anderson, Tina Girouard, Carol Goodden, Suzanne Harris, Jene Highstein, Bernard Kirschenbaun, Richard Landry and Richard Nonas among others.
+Philip Ursprung's recent catalogue essay sets out some of the complexities that accompany any attempt to understand the group's internal dynamic, and the problematic conflation of its collective activities to the work, or at least to the ideas, of Matta-Clark.

+While mindful of Ursprung's various qualifications - and despite Mark Wigley's wry observation to the effect that with increasing Anarchitectural evidence comes greater difficulty in understanding the group's interrelationships - it is seemingly a relatively straightforward art-historical task to situate Anarchitecture within the New York arts scene of the 1970s, particularly within the artistic community of SoHo, or more particularly still within the developments that took place in Greene Street or in the collective Food restaurant.
+It is also relatively straightforward to demonstrate architecture's thoroughgoing role in the group's interests, working processes and collective output.
+Tina Girouard

 Each person had his own area of interest.
 I was interested in the idea of psychological scale in architecture [...]
 The idea of the crossroads interested Richard [Nonas] and Jene [Highstein] - where streets met, what hallways do.
 Their interest in entranceways of buildings influenced me - wanting to stop people who were just passing through.
 Dicky [Landry] and Suzie [Harris] dealt with the acoustics of space.
-Suzie was teaching sensory awareness, and both of them would try to diagnose the basic sound that any room makes.5 contribution to the field of architecture more broadly.
-Manoeuvring through the accepted 'facts' about Anarchitecture, it is less clear what they did as a group: there was no clearly articulated collective goal for Anarchitecture beyond its role as a forum for individual artists to explore ideas and issues.
-According to Tina Girouard, 'We would sit around tables at restaurants and bars throwing out ideas'.
-Although this was a throwaway remark, Anarchitecture can be pulled back to a number of tables that I would like to discuss here as a means of throwing out a few ideas about what Anarchitecture might give back to architecture (beyond the 'anti-').
-Reading their modus operandi alongside the more explicit, roughly contemporaneous, and far better known arthistorical method of Rosalind Krauss's 'expanded field', this article will introduce Anarchitecture's own catalogue of work, and compare their approach to setting out a field for architecture with Krauss's broader project.
+Suzie was teaching sensory awareness, and both of them would try to diagnose the basic sound that any room makes.